akermu/emacs-libvterm/README.md

 ## Colors

-Set the `:foreground` and `:background` attributes of the following faces to a color you like.
-The `:foreground` is ansi color 0-7, the `:background` attribute is ansi color 8-15.
+Customize the following faces to your liking.

 - vterm-color-black
 - vterm-color-red